 Marketing Data Visualization: Making Numbers Speak Marketing data visualization is a powerful tool for marketers.
 Marketing data visualization makes it easier to understand how different marketing strategies affect the business and identify the best ones.
 The marketing strategy should be based on what customers want, not opinions or assumptions about what they might like.

-Marketing data visualization helps marketers by making numbers speak and eliminating personal views from the decision-making process.
-This blog post will show you how marketing data visualizations can help your business grow!
+Marketing data visualization helps marketers by making numbers speak and eliminating personal views from decision-making.
+This blog post will show how marketing data visualizations can help your business grow!

 Marketing data visualization is a powerful tool for marketers.
 Marketing data visualization makes it easier to understand how different marketing strategies affect the business and identify the best ones.

 The marketing strategy should be based on what customers want, not on opinions or assumptions about what they might wish; Marketing data visualizations help marketers make numbers speak.
 Marketing tactics need to be implemented quickly to affect, but there needs to be a balance between doing so and still being able to measure success accurately.

 Marketing Data Visualization helps balance these two aspects of any campaign- when you use this technique correctly.

 - Google Charts API

 - Data-Driven Documents